denismo/passwordless-login/README.md

 the message exchange and the security features which guard the exchange.

-In essence, the protocol enables the participating *targets* (e.g. websites) to authenticate and authorize the accessing users without requiring them to enter their password.
-For the users, this allows the user to access the remote targets without the need to enter password but without a risk of unauthorized access via their logins.
+In essence, the protocol enables the participating *targets* (e.g. websites) to authenticate and authorize the accessing users without requiring them to use any password.
+For the users, this allows the user to access the remote targets just by providing the user ID known to the target - without the risk of unauthorized access via their logins, or without the risk of exposing the private information to the target.

 Example by analogy
 ------------------